 What is the Best Lens Tint for Glasses?

-When choosing lens tint for glasses, there are many colors to choose from.
+When choosing lens tint for light sensitivity glasses, there are many colors to choose from.
 Is one color better than another?
 Do different colors have different uses?
 Let’s find out.

 1. Brown Colored Lenses

 Brown lenses can help to greatly block light from a person’s eyes.
 Apart from this, it also boosts contrast.

 Contrast is very important to eyesight.
 When people’s eyes have low contrast, they will be unable to differentiate between an object and the background.
 This most often occurs in low light situations and when there is fog or glare.

 One of the most popular choices for tinted lenses is gray.
 This color is quite dense, meaning that it can block most light transmission.